Saint-Malo: Before World War II

 Saint-Malo became notorious as the home of the corsairs, French privateers and sometimes pirates.
 In the 19th century, this "piratical" notoriety was portrayed in Jean Richepin's play Le flibustier and in César Cui's eponymous opera.
 The corsairs of Saint-Malo not only forced English ships passing up the Channel to pay tribute but also brought wealth from further afield.
 Jacques Cartier lived in, and sailed from, Saint-Malo to the Saint Lawrence River, visiting the villages of Stadacona and Hochelaga that would later become the sites of present-day Quebec City and Montreal respectively.
 As the first European to encounter these sites and learning the local word "Kanata" (meaning a group of houses), Cartier is credited as the discoverer of Canada.

 Inhabitants of Saint-Malo are called Malouins in French.
-From this came the Spanish name Islas Malvinas for the archipelago known in English as the Falkland Islands.
+From this came the Spanish name Islas Malvinas for the Falklands.
 Islas Malvinas derives from the 1764 name Îles Malouines, given to the islands by French explorer Louis-Antoine de Bougainville.
 Bougainville, who founded the archipelago's first settlement, named the islands after the inhabitants of Saint-Malo, the point of departure for his ships and colonists.

 In 1758, the Raid on Saint-Malo saw a British expedition land, intending to capture the town.
 However, the British made no attempt on Saint-Malo and instead occupied the nearby town of Saint-Servan, where they destroyed 30 privateers before departing.

+The history of Saint-Malo and its character in the 1770s is depicted by Francois-Rene de Chateaubriand, born there in 1768, in his Memoirs from Beyond the Grave.